97HumzaAli/IT-Labs/Networking-Monitoring-Lab/README.md

 ---

-### 2. Packet Capture with Wireshark (Kali Linux)
+### 2. Packet Capture with Wireshark (Windows 10 IT Admin Workstation)
-- Ran Wireshark on Kali to capture ICMP and RDP traffic.
+- Ran Wireshark on IT Admin Workstation to capture RDP traffic.
 - Verified that ICMP pings showed up in the capture.
 - Confirmed RDP traffic from Windows 10 to Server 2022 appeared as TCP 3389 sessions.